ElishaBentzi/E-Nation/docs/en/Social-Pact-Constitution-English.rst

 2.4.1.
 General Aspects:
 '''''''''''''''''''''''
-- Up to 5 years the child should develop gradually in the same way that humanity developed until his generation, related first with nature and then with technology.
+- Up to 5 years the child could develop gradually in the same way that humanity developed until his generation, related first with nature and then with technology.
-- The child should grow in increasingly larger circles.
+- The child could grow in increasingly larger circles.
 Example: from the room to the living room, from the living room to the garden etc. Here it is important to observe how much the child's desire shows to enter the next circle, because the progress must be made according to their demand and not by means of pressure (The same happens in the transition from the tit to the bottle).
 - From the Kindergarten it would be ideal for each new stage to be isolated from the previous and next stages.
 This allows the educator that in each stage can help to develop a homogeneous society where there are not strong versus weak.
 - From 3 to 10 years old, the little ones are not in danger of absorbing the negative qualities produced by the “cunning” in growth of the elderly.
 - From 9 to 12 years old, the genders are separated, including their educators, and they are taught roles in primitive social life.